 Below is what we would consider some model prompts that would both create a good conversation and allow the professor to focus some attention on what they think is important to highlight.

-Each week I will be posting a few questions that are related to the topics and readings for that week.
+At some point each week I will be posting a few questions that are related to the topics and readings.
 To be clear, these questions are not an assignment per se.
-I post them to take the opportunity to highlight what I think are some important questions to ask about each week's readings and to give you an opportunity to discuss them.
-But there are certainly many other things worth thinking about or sharing with the class, so feel free to create your own Posts where you also ask relevant questions or share current events and outside information.
+I post them to take the opportunity to highlight some important questions to ask about each week's readings and to give you an opportunity to at least think about them, if not discuss them.
+If you want to respond to these questions, please start your own Post and then other students can talk with you about your thoughts.
+I do want to say that there are certainly many other things worth thinking about or sharing with the class, so feel free to create your own Posts where you do things like ask relevant questions or share current events and outside information.

-Basically, I'll allow you to earn points for anything you post in Yellowdig as long as it is thoughtful, understandable, and relevant to the class.
-I've also set it up with a time limit on responding to any conversations across the different weeks—if something occurs to you a few weeks from now about the readings or the conversation happening this week, I would invite you to bring it back to these conversations and add to them.
+Basically, I'll allow you to earn points for anything you contribute in Yellowdig, including asking questions, as long as what you are contributing is thoughtful, understandable, and relevant to the class.
+You do not necessarily have to post new content, it is ok to only comment on things that have been posted, as long as you're contributing to a real conversation that's related to what we're all trying to learn.
+For that reason I've also set it up without any time limits on responding to any conversations across the different weeks—if something occurs to you a few weeks from now about the readings or the conversation happening this week, I would invite you to bring it back to these conversations and add to them.
+If you see an article or video you know is going to be really relevant to a future topic in the course, please share that too.

-You will be able to earn more points if your fellow classmates like and discuss your Posts, so consider that when posting.
+You will be able to earn more points if your fellow classmates like and discuss your Posts, so consider that when you do post or comment.
+Posting things that are well-written and relevant will get more students to read and respond to your Posts, which will allow you to earn your points more quickly.
 Also, remember that this is a course community and any good community requires conversations and interactions between people.
 Try to initiate and maintain actual back-and-forth dialogue with your classmates.
 The Posts and Comments you create are not really for me; they are for the whole class.

-Be aware that there are search and filter functions to the right of this page that allow you to find specific things in your feed at any time.
-You can filter by topic, author, or date to easily find things.
+Be aware that there are search and filter functions to the right at the very top of the feed so you can find easily find posts by things like topic, author, or date.

 If you have any questions, raise them in Comments below!